-We address this concern based on data from Wave 1 of the household survey.
-The experimental design in Wave 1 is almost identical to the design for Wave 2 and the design for firms.
+We address this concern based on Wave 1 of the household survey.
+The experimental design in Wave 1 is almost identical to the design in Wave 2 and the design for firms.
 The key difference is a somewhat different measurement of information demand.
 Specifically, we elicit households' willingness to pay to receive the special report on the exchange rate using a multiple price list.
-Households make a series of choices between a varying amount of money and receiving the special report.
-They are informed that ten percent of participants will be selected at random and will have one randomly selected choice implemented.
-Selected households who obtain the report receive a link to a website where they are told that the special report will be published three months later, and can also register for a reminder email.
+Households make a series of choices between a varying amount of money and receiving the report.
+They are told that 10% of participants will be selected at random and will have one randomly selected choice implemented.
+Selected households that obtain the report receive a link to a website where the special report will be published three months later and can also register for a reminder email.

-46 percent of respondents exhibit a positive willingness to pay for the exchange rate report, and among those, the average willingness to pay is 2.64 CHF.
-Online Appendix Table A.5 shows that willingness to pay for the exchange rate report is significantly positively associated with self-reported acquisition of exchange rate information over the three months prior to the survey.
+46% of respondents exhibit a positive willingness to pay for the exchange rate report, and among those, the average willingness to pay is 2.64 CHF.
+Online Appendix Table A.5 shows that the willingness to pay for the exchange rate report is significantly positively associated with self-reported acquisition of exchange rate information over the three months prior to the survey.

 We estimate specifications of the same type as for our main evidence.
-As shown in Panels A and B of online Appendix Figure A.4 and Panel A of online Appendix Table A.6, respondents in the high uncertainty treatment attach higher probability to scenarios with stronger deviations from the status quo compared to respondents in the low uncertainty treatment.
-The high uncertainty treatment generates a significant increase of 0.014 CHF per euro in the perceived standard deviation (p < 0.01), compared to an average perceived standard deviation of 0.052 CHF per euro in the low uncertainty arm.
-However, as shown in Panel B of Table A.6 and Panels C and D of Figure A.4, households' willingness to pay for the special report on the exchange rate does not differ significantly between the high and low uncertainty treatments.
-Thus, also a measure of households' demand for exchange rate information that should be unaffected by changes in the demand for inflation or unemployment information is inelastic to perceived uncertainty.
-Taken together, this evidence confirms the muted effect of perceived uncertainty on households' information demand documented above.
+As shown in online Appendix Figure A.4 Panel A and online Appendix Table A.10 Panel A, respondents in the high uncertainty treatment attach higher probability to scenarios with stronger deviations from the status quo compared to respondents in the low uncertainty treatment.
+The high uncertainty treatment generates a significant increase of 0.014 CHF per euro in the perceived standard deviation (s.e. = 0.002), compared to an average perceived standard deviation of 0.052 CHF per euro in the low uncertainty arm.
+However, as shown in Table A.10 Panel B and Figure A.4 Panel B, households' willingness to pay for the special report on the exchange rate does not differ significantly between the high and low uncertainty treatments.
+This is also reflected in estimates from IV and OLS specifications displayed in Panels C and D. Thus, also a measure of households' demand for exchange rate information that should be unaffected by changes in the demand for inflation or unemployment information is inelastic to perceived uncertainty.